 Where beer does flow and men chunder”

-The shift from “Do you” to “I” makes the declaration more personal, as the speaker (the Australian in Brussels) takes pride in his origins.
+The shift from “Do you” to “I” makes it more personal, as the speaker (the Australian in Brussels) takes pride in his origins.

-“Men chunder” replaces “men plunder,” changing the focus from colonial exploitation to the stereotype of heavy drinking.
+“Men chunder” (slang for vomiting) replaces “men plunder,” changing the focus from colonial exploitation to the stereotype of heavy drinking.

-Even abroad, the speaker proudly embraces this version of his homeland, presenting it as a symbol of national identity, for better or worse.
+Even abroad, he proudly embraces this version of his homeland, presenting it as a symbol of national identity, for better or worse.

 “Can’t you hear, can’t you hear the thunder?